ergoplatform/website/content/en/careers/2021-09-14-technical-writer.md

 ## Qualifications

 Although you don't need a degree, one in Computer Science or a related field would be beneficial.
-It's particularly helpful if you have experience of working with blockchain technology such as (e)UTXO, zero-knowledge proofs, or <<x>>.
+It's particularly helpful if you have experience of working with blockchain technology.

-Skills
+**Skills**

 You will need to have: